alexandrezlima/documentations/docs/lockon.md

     === ":material-table: `BPC_TargetReticleOverride component`"
         --8<-- "docs/codes/lock-on/reticle-functions.txt"

-??? tip "How can I bind the lock-on status to my animations?"
+??? tip "Tip: How can I bind the lock-on status to my animations?"
     You can use the function `isLockedOnREPLICATED` on your blueprint animation.
 This function returns a boolean to inform if the player has some target locked-on.
 So, for example, you can use this information to change the current movement animation on your AnimGraph/State Machine.
 Below you can see how to get the lock-on status information (the example shows a cast to `ThirdPersonCharacter`, which should be changed to your own pawn type).
     <figure markdown>
     ![Getting the lock-on info](assets/lockon-assets/animation.png)